Mushymato/MachineControlPanel/README.md

 This page displays all items that can be put into a particular artisan machine.
 An input item is disabled by clicking on the item such that it becomes blacked out, and then pressing the save button.
+You can also prevent certain quality items from being used with the 4 quality icons at the top.

 ### Interaction between Rules and Inputs